"Creamy clam chowder with Andouille sausage, jalapeño, toasted cumin & coriander, finished with fresh cilantro & lime"

 3 cups chicken stock

 3/4 cup "unoaked" Chardonnay wine

 1 cup half & half

 Fried Tortilla Strips

 Note: If using clams in the shell, scrub, place clams in a pot and fill about 1/4 of way up with water.
 Steam the clams until they open, discarding any that stay closed.
-Strain the broth through a sieve lined with cheesecloth and measure out 2 cups.
-Remove the clams, rinse and chop.
+Strain the broth through a sieve lined with cheesecloth and add to the pot.
+Remove the clams and chop.

-Slice the sausage into rounds, then slice into half moons.
-Add 1 tablespoon of olive oil to the pot, over medium heat and cook the sausages but don't brown.
-Remove the sausages, add 1 more tablespoon of oil and 1 tablespoon of butter.
-Add the onion and celery, season lightly with salt, cover and cook, stirring occasionally until onions are translucent.
+Slice the sausage into thin rounds, then slice into half moons and add to the Dutch oven, over medium temperature.
+Andouille rounds can be cut into 1/4's if preferred.
+Render the fat and then remove the andouille and set aside.
+Add 1 tablespoon of butter along with the onion and celery.
+Season lightly with salt, cover and cook, stirring occasionally until onions are translucent.
 Add a little olive oil if needed.
-Remove lid, add the garlic, jalapeño, corn, 1 teaspoon of coriander, 1 teaspoon of cumin, the oregano and cook 2 minutes.
-Add the clam juice, chicken stock, wine and potatoes, season lightly with salt & pepper, bring to a simmer, reduce to med-low heat and cook until the potatoes are tender.
-Add the clams and cook 5 minutes.
+Remove lid, add the garlic, jalapeño, corn, 1 teaspoon of coriander, 1 teaspoon of cumin, oregano and cook 2 minutes.
+Add the clam juice, chicken stock, wine and potatoes, season lightly with salt & pepper and bring to a simmer.
+Reduce temperature to med-low heat and cook until the potatoes are tender.
+Add the clams and reserved Andouille sausage and cook 5 minutes.

-Bring the butter to a simmer in a sauce pan and whisk in the flour.
-Cook 2 minutes, whisk in a few ladles of the stock from the pot, followed with the half & half.
+Add the butter to a sauce pan over medium temperature.
+Whisk in the flour and cook for 2 minutes.
+Whisk in a few ladles of the stock from the pot, followed with the half & half.
 Stir into the hot chowder and cook 3-4 more minutes.
-Finally, season with salt & pepper and more of the spices if needed.
+Lastly, season with salt & pepper and more of the spices if needed.
 If chowder becomes too thick, add a little more stock and/or clam juice/broth.